 Have a Yamaha dealer replace excessively worn tires.
-Besides being illegal, operating the motorcycle with excessively worn tires decreases riding stability and can lead to loss of control.
+Besides being illegal, operating the mo-

-- The replacement of all wheeland brake-related parts, including the tires, should be left to a Yamaha dealer, who has the necessary professional knowledge and experience. - It is not recommended to patch a punctured tube.
-If unavoidable, however, patch the tube very carefully and replace it as soon as possible with a highquality product.
+- torcycle with excessively worn tires decreases riding stability and can lead to loss of control. - The replacement of all wheeland brake-related parts, including the tires, should be left to a Yamaha dealer, who has the necessary professional knowledge and experience. - It is not recommended to patch a punctured tube.
+If unavoidable, however, patch the tube very carefully and replace it as soon as possible with a high-quality product. - Ride at moderate speeds after changing a tire since the tire surface must first be "broken in" for it to develop its optimal characteristics.